 With average interest rates of a personal loan between 6-7%, borrowers can save thousands on interest payments for quantum loan amounts of $10,000 and above.
 How?
 Simply by comparing and studying interest rates and offers by each bank.
 Applying for the first personal loan you encounter is the biggest mistake a borrower can make.
 If you rush the application process without comparing what else is on offer, you’ll likely miss out on better terms and competitive rates.
 But if you research and compare loans, you save money by paying less on interest over time.

-Cut high interest credit card and personal loan debt by comparing
+Cut high credit card interests and personal loan debt by comparing financial products first

-Here’s an example of how much a borrower can save on a S$20,000 loan with a 3-year tenor by comparing various options:
+Here’s a quick example of how much a borrower can save on a S$20,000 loan with a 3-year tenor, simply by comparing the various options available in the industry:

-*Approved interest rate based on risk profile and may differ from published rate
+*Eventual approved interest rates based on risk profile and may differ from published rate

 If each borrower took time to compare their personal loan options, Singaporeans can collectively over S$500 million on interest payments every year